sassoftware/sasoptpy/doc/guide/basics.rst

    print(so.get_solution_table(demand, production))

-As seen, a Pandas Series and a Variable object that has the same index keys are printed in this example.
+As seen, a Pandas Series and a Variable object that have the same index keys are printed in this example.

 Initializing a workspace
 ------------------------

-If you would like to use extensive abstract modeling capabilities of `sasoptpy`, can create a workspace.
-Workspaces support features like server-side for loops, cofor loops (parallel), read and create data.
+If you would like to use extensive abstract modeling capabilities of `sasoptpy`, you can create a workspace.
+Workspaces support features like server-side for loops, cofor loops (parallel), read data, and create data.
 You can initialize a :class:`sasoptpy.Workspace` as follows:

 .. ipython:: python